 PARKS SUPER TEAM

-RSVP Project Director
+R.S.V.P.
+Project Director

-Holli Browder is the Assistant Director of the Columbus Parks and Recreation Department.
-Prior to becoming the Assistant Director of the department, Mrs. Browder was the Recreation Services Division Manager from 2011-2013.
+Holli Browder is the Director of the Columbus Parks and Recreation Department.
+Formerly Assistant Director of the department, Mrs. Browder was the Recreation Services Division Manager from 2011-2013.
 As Recreation Services Division Manager she was responsible for and managed the staff, budget, and facility operations for the overall administration of the City's Recreation Services Division.
 The Recreation Services Division is comprised of the City's Recreation Centers, Senior Centers, Cultural Arts/Britt David Studios, and the area of Therapeutics.
 Mrs. Browder began working from the Columbus Parks and Recreation Department in April of 2002 and prior to working in Columbus was an employee for the Phenix City Parks and Recreation Department where she was an athletic superintendent.

 Mrs. Browder holds a BA in Communications from Columbus State University and holds the certification of a CPRP (Certified Parks and Recreation Professional).
 She has been a NYSCA (National Youth Sports Coaches Association) clinician since 1999.
 She is also a very active member of the GRPA (Georgia Recreation and Parks Association) and is a past member of the ARPA (Alabama Recreation and Parks Association).
 She is married to Tim Browder and is the proud mother to two children.
 She enjoys spending time with her family, traveling, watching and playing sports, and enjoys being outdoors.